orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - Again we ask ourselves, what's the actual purpose of generics (or polymorphism in the functional programming in sense) ; It's the ability to partially fill variables.
 Take for instance ...
 ---

+Version control: New version of a function is proved to not be equivalent

+---
 ##### Rendering Engine

 Engine/Project name: ??